PoCInnovation/open-source-project-template/.github/getting-started.md

 ### Help

-If you have any questions, please contact [Adrien Fort](https://github.com/adrienfort).
+If you have any questions, please contact [Reza Rahemtola](https://github.com/RezaRahemtola).

-> Made with :heart: by PoC
+> Made with ❤️ by PoC